328542

 When considering an investment in SMART, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in the case of SMART, we'll be cheering from the sidelines.
-Its revenue growth has been mediocre over the last three years, and analysts expect growth to deteriorate from here.
-On top of that, its relatively low ROIC suggests it has struggled to grow profits historically, and its gross margin indicate some combination of pricing pressures or rising production costs.
+Its revenue growth has been uninspiring over the last three years, and analysts expect growth to deteriorate from here.
+On top of that, its gross margin indicate some combination of pricing pressures or rising production costs, and its operating margins reveal subpar cost controls compared to other semiconductor businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.